PDXostc/rvi_backend/README.md

         Starting development server at http://127.0.0.1:8000/
         Quit the server with CONTROL-C.

-    You can now use your web browser and point it to *http://localhost:8000/admin* to see the login prompt for the RVI Backend administrative user interface.
+    You can now use your web browser and point it to *http://localhost:8000* to see the login prompt for the RVI Backend administrative user interface.

+    If you want access your RVI Backend from other computers on the web and/or have it listen on a different port use

+        python manage.py runserver <ip>:<port>

+    replacing <ip>:<port> with the IP address of your system and the desired port.
+    Using

+        python manage.py runserver 0.0.0.0:80

+    will cause the server to listen on port 80 of all configured network interfaces.

 ### Start the RVI Backend Server Daemon